AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--columns`, `-c`

 Columns to display.
 Available columns: route*, type*, to*, url (* = default columns).
 The character &quot;+&quot; can be used as a placeholder for the default columns.
 The % or * characters may be used as a wildcard.
-If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.

 -  Default: `[]`
 -  Requires a value